Setting a foundation for thinking is essential for helping students build toward success.

 - Graphic organizers

-- Guiding Vocabulary Acquisition: A lot of the language we use in class could be considered a foreign language to new learning, and it certainly is full of hidden curricula (especially for our international and first-generation college students).
+- Guiding Vocabulary Acquisition: A lot of the language we use in class could be considered foreign to new learning.
+It is undoubtedly full of hidden curricula (especially for our international and first-generation college students).
 Our textbooks and articles are also full of terms that make it difficult for students to know what they are reading, which will impede their ability to move up the staircase from actual to potential.
 Provide definitions of key and important terms ahead of reading, or even directly lecture about those terms ahead of students attempting to do so on their own.
-I personally like to have students have a list of the terms, look up the terms in the dictionary, and then find the word in the text and look at the definition in context.
+I like to have students have a list of the terms, look up the terms in the dictionary, and then find the word in the text and look at the definition in context.
 I then have them write the definition of the term in the margins near where the word appears.
-This helps students to see how use is dependent on educational, social, and cultural factors.
+This helps students see how use depends on educational, social, and cultural factors.
 But it also encourages them to actively read.

 - Word lists